ziuziakowska/linux/Documentation/arch/arm64/morello.rst

   in C64 if the LSB of its address is set.

 Note
-  This extension is strictly about providing support for the C64 ISA, not any form of new ABI.
-For instance, the handler provided to ``sigaction()`` remains a 64-bit pointer.
-See also the Limitations_ section.
+  This extension is strictly about the C64 ISA and is orthogonal to the kernel-user ABI.

 ptrace extensions
 -----------------